openstack/kayobe/doc/source/configuration/reference/bifrost.rst

 :diskimage-builder-doc:`Diskimage-builder documentation <>` for further
 information on building disk images.

-The default configuration builds a CentOS 8 whole disk (partitioned) image with SELinux disabled and a serial console enabled. `Cloud-init
+The default configuration builds a whole disk (partitioned) image using the selected :ref:`OS distribution <os-distribution>` with serial console enabled, and SELinux disabled if CentOS Stream is used.
+Rocky Linux 9 users should use the default method of building images with :ref:`Diskimage builder directly <overcloud-dib>`.
-<https://cloudinit.readthedocs.io/en/latest/>`__ is used to process the
-configuration drive built by Bifrost, rather than the Bifrost default of :diskimage-builder-doc:`simple-init <elements/simple-init/README>`.

 ``kolla_bifrost_dib_os_element``
     DIB base OS element.
 Default is ``{{ os_distribution }}``.